MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

    Additional user assignment information can be found at [Manage application groups with the Azure portal](/azure/virtual-desktop/manage-app-groups).

-1. **Host pool scaling**: Azure Virtual Desktop LZA deployment has the option to create an Azure Virtual Desktop scaling plan (enabled by default) that is assigned and enabled on the host pool (pooled host pools), the scaling plan is pre configured with to schedules (weekdays and weekend) in the same time zone as the session hosts and default scaling rules.
+1. **Host pool scaling**: Azure Virtual Desktop LZA deployment has the option to create an Azure Virtual Desktop scaling plan (enabled by default) that is assigned and enabled on the host pool (pooled host pools), the scaling plan is pre-configured with to schedules (weekdays and weekend) in the same time zone as the session hosts and default scaling rules.

    :::image type="content" border="false" source="./media/contoso-migration-rds-to-wvd/azure-migrate-scaling-plans.png" alt-text="Azure Virtual Desktop LZA scaling plan." lightbox="./media/contoso-migration-rds-to-wvd/azure-migrate-scaling-plans.png":::
    *Figure 20: Azure Virtual Desktop scaling plan schedules sample.*